itsroj/js-game/README.md

 Game Description
 Yuki Unleashed is a collecting game where players control Yuki to catch bones and apples while avoiding enemies like the postman and vacuum cleaner.
 You can also collect power up items.

+MVP:
+- go left and right
+- collect items and increase the score
+- collide with enemies and lose health

+Backlog:
+- adding more and different obstacles (different images and functions)
+- power up item with DC (was chosen to be in the DC Team)
+- high score at end screen
+- make buttons as bones
+- switch between characters
+- build more level

+States y States Transitions:
+- Start Screen
+- Game Screen
+- Game End Screen

 How to Play
 Use the left and right arrow keys to move Yuki
 Collect as many bones and apples as possible within 1 minute